Classic Banana Walnut Bread

 - This takes 4 bananas so start collecting your overripe bananas in your freezer and you’ll be ready to bake once you have enough.

 I’m always in search of inspiration.
-So when my daughter spotted a recipe card for a classic banana walnut bread that fell out of one of the myriad catalogs piled up on my kitchen counter, and actually requested a loaf, I had to oblige.
+So when my daughter spotted a recipe card for a classic banana walnut bread that fell out of one of myriad catalogs piled up on my kitchen counter, and actually requested a loaf, I had to oblige.

 The girl (or Queen of the House as she’s been dubbed) is just as picky as her dad, so one nut-free loaf was a given.
 But I also wanted to make a banana bread that reminded me of my mom, and hers were always chock full of crunchy walnuts.